 AHA Public History Coordinator Debbie Ann Doyle is reporting from the National Council on Public History annual meeting in Pensacola this April 6 – 9, 2011.
-See her previous post, which detailed a plenary session on the Civil War Sesquicentennial.
+In this post she discusses sessions on public history practice outside the United States.

 We start off this week with the National Trust for Historic Preservation’s 2010 list of America’s Most Endangered Historic Places.
 Then, hear about the Spring 2010 Roy Rosenzweig Forum, check out an upcoming New-York Historical Society seminar, take a look at the Washington Post’s

 After protest, investigation, and a report, the State Department’s Office of the Historian has a new chief.
 See a collection of articles on the current situation and how it all began.
 Then, read about the NHPRC recommending $5.9 million in grants for documentary editing and archives, the dismissal of the case against Zotero, the death of Ernest May, and the history of crayon packaging.

 Article By: David Darlington, Elisabeth Grant, and Vernon Horn

 Thanks to the support and interest of almost 4,000 members of the profession, our survey of public history professionals was a terrific success...

 Article By: John Dichtl, Executive Director, National Council on Public History and Robert B. Townsend

 The AHA is currently participating in a Survey of Public History Professionals (SPHP), with seven other historical organizations to learn a bit more about the demographics, training, employment conditions, and expectations of public history practitioners.

 Article By: Robert B. Townsend